lerpingfx/noisekit/README.md

 NoiseKit is implemented using UIToolkit, and is supported in Unity 2023.x and later.

 ## Setup
-Follow these steps for <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html"> installing a package from a git url</a>:
+1. Download the package (`Code > Download Zip`) and unzip
-1. Go to `Window > Package Manager`
+2. In the Unity Editor, go to `Window > Package Manager`
-2. On the top left on the Package Manager window, click on `+ > Add package from git URL...`
+3. On the top left on the Package Manager window, click on `+ > Add package from disk` and navigate to the package directory
-3. Add the following URL `https://github.com/lerpingfx/noisekit.git`

 Once installed, start the NoiseKit panel from the main toolbar: `Window > NoiseKit > Open`